CartoDB/nitro/README.md

 ## Metrics

-Nitro creates a `statsD` client to collect stats about usage & performance.
+Nitro creates a `statsD` client to collect stats about usage and performance.
 You can access it in two ways:
 - At service level through `nitro.metrics`
 - At request context level through `ctx.metrics`